The Belle of New York (1952 film): Plot

 The night before the wedding, Angela's friend Elsie Wilkins holds rehearsals while decorations are being made.
-Elsewhere, Charlie holds to his sobriety, refusing to have a toast for his upcoming wedding.
-However, Charlie gives in and wakes up the next morning, realizing he is about to miss the wedding.
-Charlie returns home, where he finds Angela in her wedding gown.
-He apologizes and calls off the wedding, believing she deserves a better man.
-Angela nevertheless insists on the wedding, but when she kisses Charlie, she does not levitate.
+Elsewhere, Charlie holds to his sobriety, refusing to drink a toast for his upcoming wedding before finally indulging.
+When he awakens the next morning, he realizes that he is about to miss the wedding.
+He returns home to find Angela in her wedding gown.
+He apologizes and cancels the wedding, believing that she deserves a better man.
+Angela insists on proceeding with the wedding, but when she kisses Charlie, she does not levitate.

-Sometime later, Charlie approaches Elsie as the Daughters of Right are marching.
-Angela hides besides a drum, as Charlie inquires about Angela's whereabouts.
-Elsie lies, claiming Angela has left the movement.
-When Charlie leaves, Elsie suggests he and Angela should reunite.
-Both women adorn stylist clothes and arrive at the Webbers Casino, where Charlie works as a singing waiter.
-After Charlie performs a number, a male diner asks Charlie to hand Angela a note.
-Angela reads the note and decides to leave.
-Charlie reads the note and punches the diner.
-A brawl breaks out, just as Mrs. Hill arrives.
-As they attempt to sneak out, Charlie confronts Angela and as they are walking outside, they begin to levitate again.
-A crowd gathers outside and cheers, and Charlie and Angela marry and dance in mid-air.
+Charlie later approaches Elsie during a temperance march.
+Angela hides while Charlie inquires about her location.
+Elsie lies, claiming that Angela has left the movement.
+When Charlie leaves, Elsie suggests to Angela that she should reunite with him.
+The women visit a casino where Charlie works as a singing waiter.
+After Charlie performs a number, a male diner asks him to hand Angela a note.
+Angela reads the note and leaves, and Charlie then reads it and punches the diner.
+A brawl erupts just as Mrs. Hill arrives.
+As they attempt to sneak away, Charlie confronts Angela, and as they are walking outside, they begin to levitate again.
+A crowd gathers outside and cheers, and Charlie and Angela marry and dance in midair.